 For investors who are putting their money into the marijuana industry, they’re investing in projected growth potential.
 This is a market that sources like ArcView Market Research predicts will grow to over $21 billion in fewer than five years, and at full legalization across the country, investment firm Cowen & Co. predicts the cannabis market could grow to over $50 billion by 2026.

-While public opinion has shifted and the majority of Americans now believe marijuana is socially acceptable, businesses in the industry still have trouble meeting consumer demand due to restrictive regulations.
+Furthermore, nearly two out of three (64%) of Americans now support marijuana legalization and demand is up, but businesses in the industry still have trouble meeting that demand due to restrictive regulations and supply chain obstacles.
 To make matters worse, many are struggling to do so profitably.

 Less Risky Routes to Investing in Marijuana

 Others are taking a less risky route by investing in metaphorical picks and shovels.
-Last year, JPMorgan recommended that investors invest in Scott’s Miracle-Gro since the company made hydroponics acquisitions and marijuana growers need hydroponics.
-In fact, it’s these ancillary marijuana businesses that are actually making money.
-According to Above the Law, the money in California is being made in real estate, technology, IoT (Internet of Things), collective management companies, and intellectual property and licensing.
+Back in 2016, JPMorgan recommended that investors invest in Scott’s Miracle-Gro since the company made hydroponics, which marijuana growers need.
+In fact, it’s these ancillary marijuana businesses that are actually making money today.

 Weighing the Risks and Rewards of the Marijuana Industry